Ryszard Kapuściński: Biography

 In June 1955 he graduated from Warsaw University.
-After publishing, in September 1955, a critical article about the construction of Nowa Huta, a Cracow conurbation built on a site chosen as the "first socialist municipality in Poland", which brought to light the inhuman working and living conditions of the labourers involved in the venture—a story which occasioned consternation before eventually winning favour with the Communist authorities unsure at first how to react to a fault-finding depiction of their pet project by one of their own—Kapuściński was awarded the Golden Cross of Merit at the age of 23.
+After publishing, in September 1955, a critical article about the construction of Nowa Huta, a Kraków conurbation built on a site chosen as the "first socialist municipality in Poland", which brought to light the inhuman working and living conditions of the labourers involved in the venture—a story which occasioned consternation before eventually winning favour with the Communist authorities unsure at first how to react to a fault-finding depiction of their pet project by one of their own—Kapuściński was awarded the Golden Cross of Merit at the age of 23.

 In August 1956 he reported from Kyiv and in September he was sent to India, his first travel outside Europe.
 He returned via Afghanistan (where he was detained at the airport in Kabul) and Moscow.
 In August 1957 he went for half a year to China (via Tokyo and Hong Kong).
 He came back to Poland by the Trans-Siberian Railway.
 Beginning with that journey to India undertaken at the age of 24, he travelled across the developing world reporting on wars, coups and revolutions in Africa, Asia, and Latin America.
 He started learning English in India by reading, with the help of a dictionary, a copy of Hemingway's For Whom the Bell Tolls.
 He wrote about his first travels to Asia in the book Travels with Herodotus.

 In 1958 he left Sztandar Młodych and started working for the Polish Press Agency.
 Shortly afterwards he also joined the weekly Polityka (where he worked till 1962).
 The result of his work for the weekly was the book Busz po polsku (The Polish Bush) published in 1962, a collection of his articles from the "Polish wilderness" that he went into to relate "the perspectives of forgotten, invisible, marginal people and so to record a living history of those seldom deemed worthy to enter the annals of official history" (in the words of Diana Kuprel, the literary scholar and translator of Kapuściński's works).
 He was aggrieved at the indifference of the reading public towards the majority of his early books.

 In the late 1950s he went for the first time to Africa (Ghana, Republic of Dahomey and Niger).
 After honing his skills on domestic stories he was later "'responsible' for fifty countries" for the Polish Press Agency in Africa.
 (Although a correspondent of an official state press agency, he never in his life asked a single question at any press conference that he attended).
 When he finally returned to Poland, he had lived through twenty-seven revolutions and coups, been jailed 40 times and survived four death sentences.
 In the English-speaking world, Kapuściński is best known for his reporting from Africa in the 1960s and 1970s, when he witnessed first-hand the end of the European colonial empires on that continent.